TonPlaygramBot/TonPlaygramWebApp/README.md

 ```

 Always access the app through the dev server or the preview server rather than opening `index.html` directly.
+The React app uses HashRouter to ensure pages load correctly when hosted statically.

 To run tests use: